Refreshing Watermelon Soup

 One serving of this soup gives you 9-11 milligrams of lycopene.
 Per serving, watermelon has more lycopene than that other popular red fruit, the tomato.
 Yes, a tomato is technically a fruit.
 Plus, the form of lycopene found in watermelon is thought be more absorbable than the type of lycopene found in tomato.

 While watermelon is not a great source of protein, the protein it does contain is high in citrulline.
 This amino acid is converted in the body to nitric oxide (NO).
 Don’t be fooled by nitric oxide being abbreviated NO, because you definitely should be saying yes to more NO. It dilates (relaxes and expands) blood vessels.
-This can help lower blood pressure by increasing the diameter of the blood vessels and allowing blood to flow easier.
+This can help lower blood pressure by increasing the diameter of the blood vessels and allowing easier blood flow easier.
 When blood flow improves, more nutrients are delivered to your brain, skin, eyes and all tissues throughout your body.

 The pumpkins seeds are a great source of zinc and healthy phytosterols, including beta-sitosterol, sitostanol, and avenasterol.
 Red onion contains polyphenols, which are antioxidants and have additional health benefits.

 This nutritious and refreshing soup is a perfect way to round out a healthy meal.
-Since it’s relatively low in protein, I’d recommend pairing it with a protein-rich dish or follow it up with my Morning Smoothie recipe, which is perfect anytime of the day.
+Since it’s relatively low in protein, I recommend pairing it with a protein-rich dish or follow it up with my Morning Smoothie recipe, which is perfect anytime of the day.

 Preparation time: 15 minutes